Master of Urban Planning

 Many students take the less formal, one-credit course: UP590 (Expanded Horizons: a 4-5 day field trip to a major North American city).
 In addition, if you waive out of either 503 and/or 510 [see below], you will have more room for electives this fall.
 Office of the Registrar Schedule of Classes.

 Generally students take 12 credits/semester, but you can take more/less depending on your needs and workload.
-(15 credits/semester is not unusual, but 18+ credits would likely be an excessive load for most students.)
-You need 48 credits to graduate with your Master of Urban Planning (M.U.P.)
+(15 credits/semester is not unusual) You need 48 credits to graduate with your Master of Urban Planning (M.U.P.)
 Most courses are three credits.

 Each student must complete a minimum of four credit hours of courses outside the program (i.e., "cognate" courses).
 In general, students are encouraged to take courses across the university, as long as 30+ credit hours are taken in graduate-level urban planning courses.
 Students typically take planning courses in the fall and begin looking around at non-planning courses in later semesters.